 Schroth Method for scoliosis

-For children with certain types of spinal curves greater than 10 degrees, you might consider a specialized type of physical therapy called the Schroth method.
+For children with certain types of spinal curves, you might consider a specialized type of physical therapy called the Schroth method.
+While research is limited, Schroth method is the only form of therapy shown to improve curvature.
 With the Schroth method, a specially trained therapist demonstrates how to perform a series of breathing, stretching and strengthening exercises in five different positions:

 - Lying on the back